espocrm/documentation/docs/administration/formula/record.md

 `record\count(ENTITY_TYPE, [FILTER])`

 Returns a count of records with an optional FILTER applied.
-More info about filters [below](#filter).
+More [info](../formula.md#filter).

 Examples: